Don't know your Preamp from your Power Amp? Hifi terminology can be intimidating. Have no fear - take a look at our simple guide.

 The best will be able to convert many file types - from low quality MP3 to high resolution recordings, and offer technology to minimise conversion errors, isolate the signal, and deliver a transparent copy of the digital information.

-A digital streamer is a component that reads media from an internet service (like Spotify) or a local hard drive/computer or NAS (network attached storage) device.
+A digital streamer is a component that reads media from an internet service (like Tidal, Spotify etc) or a local hard drive/computer or NAS (network attached storage) device.
 It can either connect wirelessly, or via a standard network ethernet cable.

 Depending on your choice of service, you may have access to millions of tracks and many come with their own apps for your phone or tablet to make browsing your libraries a pleasure.